guillim/guillim.github.io/_posts/2025-03-11-What-is-CORS.markdown

 Access-Control-Allow-Credentials: true
 ```

-- Restrict Methods and Headers: Limit the HTTP methods and headers to those necessary for legitimate operations.
 - Utilize SameSite Cookies: Set cookies with the SameSite attribute to Lax or Strict, ensuring they aren’t sent with cross-origin requests.

 ## Conclusion

-Proper implementation of CORS is vital in web application development.
-It acts as a defense mechanism, preventing unauthorized websites from exploiting user credentials and interacting with your application’s API.
-By meticulously configuring CORS policies, developers can uphold the security and integrity of user data.
+CORS acts as a defense mechanism, preventing unauthorized websites from exploiting user credentials and interacting with your application’s API.